Great DIY picture ideas on how to take maternity photos at home.

 You can see remote in my hand.
 This makes so much easier to do photos as kids move about and you can sit with them and keep creating portraits.
 Love more candid moment approach too.

 Make sure there is not too much clutter, clothes and weird shapes like chairs and lamps.
 Try to have as simple a background as possible.

-The reason why you don't photograph next to the window during sunny day is that light and shadow ratio is really high.
-You have a very bright side of the body and very dark other side of the body.
-Instead move your body slight away from the curtain.
+The reason why you don’t photograph next to the window during a sunny day is that light and shadow ratio is really high.
+You have a very bright side of the body and very dark another side of the body.
+Instead, move your body slightly away from the curtain.
 Follow where the light falls/direction.